sahibalejandro/vim-php/README.md

 # vim-php
-Plugin to help PHP developers, inspired on Sublime Text's plugin PHP Companion
+Plugin to help PHP developers, inspired on Sublime Text's plugin PHP Companion.

+When two or more classes are found, it won't display that ugly tags list like `:ts`, instead it will display a nice and clean options list, just give it a try!

 ## Install
 Install using your favorite plugin manager.